-In the tradition of Lakbay Norte tours, we just finished eating at the Historic Camalig Restaurant in Angeles City and we were gonna eat again; this time at Prado’s Organic Farms in Lubao.
+In the tradition of Lakbay Norte tours, we just finished eating at the historic Camalig Restaurant in Angeles City and we were gonna eat again; this time at Prado’s Organic Farms in Lubao.
 I almost swore off eating until I saw what they prepared for us.

 The vibrant yellow walls of Prado Farms’ entrance greeted us upon arrival.
-The next thing I saw was a gate made from welded gas tanks, it looked so absolutely heavy and very very artsy.
+The next thing I saw was a gate made from welded gas tanks, it looked so absolutely heavy and very, very artsy.
 I knew we were in for an interesting afternoon right then.

 Like passing a portal from the normal world to a not so normal one, the ochre walls of the farm entrance soon engulfed and threw us into a surreal landscape.
 You wouldn’t even think there’s a whole villa of strange cabins beyond that rough yellow wall.

 Before exploring the grounds, we were treated to a mid-afternoon treat of organic pandesal, kesong puti and Lubao’s longanisa which I bet is the smallest in the world.
 I love the combination of kesong puti, ground beef and longanisa.
-A mug of thick hot coffee and kakanins soon followed.
+A mug of thick hot coffee and kakanin soon followed.

 The place can be described as a recycled village; some decors are made from recycled papers, the gates are from recycled LPG tanks and if you can imagine, one of the buildings inside the compound is an old train station; a whole building recycled.
 The experience was like stepping into turn-of-the-century Philippines on a slightly skewed hippie-induced psychedelic dream.